AugustoNicola/adekora-docs/docs/morphology/main.md

 - **Adjacent** spatial prepositions, which are a particularization of Relative prepositions that add the meaning of very close proximity, adjacency, or some other similar specialization.
 - **Directional** spatial prepositions, which characterize some direction of movement.

-All spatial prepositions are created by adding the corresponding prefix of its type to a root word (usually associated with location).
-Many of these prepositions have a similar correspondence in English and other common languages; the table below shows all three spatial preposition type prefixes, as well as a short approximation of its meaning.
-For a more complete explanation of every preposition as well as special uses, look into their definitions in the [Vocabulary section](../vocabulary/main.md).
+All Locative Prepositions are created by adding the corresponding prefix of its type to a root word (usually associated with location).
+Many of these prepositions have a similar correspondence in English and other common languages; the table below shows all three spatial preposition type prefixes, as well as a short approximation of their meaning for each combination with the roots.
+For a more complete explanation of every preposition, as well as special use cases, look into their definitions in the [Vocabulary section](../vocabulary/main.md).

 <table class="common-table">
 	<tr>